Last Updated on August 29, 2021 by Vasco Lourenço

 - Add it to your meta description.

-When you optimize your content with keyword research and create great content related to that keyword, Google might see you as an authority, driving more traffic to your blog.
+When you optimize your content using keyword research tools and create great content related to that target keyword, Google might see you as an authority, driving more traffic to your blog.

 How to optimize your content with relevant keywords